AmityCo/Amity-Social-Cloud-Web-Sample-Apps/messaging-app-with-Vue2/README.md

 ## Scope of demo

-From a simple `vue create XXX` boilerplate, we've added the minimal amount of code to create a single channel chat app.
+From a simple `vue create XXX` boilerplate, we've added the minimal amount of code to create a simple chat app.

-You will be able to see the typical use of live objects and live collections working with Vue, and the typical implementation for a chat app.
+You will be able to see the typical use of live objects and live collections working with react hooks, and the typical implementation for a chat app.

 ## Getting started